 - An object at a distance of 6 meters in front of the eye will have its focus still on the retina without the need for accommodation.

 - The objects placed at a distance less than 6 meters in front of the eye without accommodation have focus behind the retina and its image will be blurred, In this case, if accommodation for near vision takes place, the lens increases its curvature to increase its refractive power and bring divergent light rays from near objects into a clear focus on the retina, This occurs by contraction of the ciliary muscle.

 - In young individuals, the change in the shape of the lens may add about 14 diopters to the refractive power of the eye through accommodation.

 - Accommodation requires increasing the optical power of the lens to focus near objects on the retina

 Mechanism of accommodation

-The main mechanism of accommodation is ciliary muscle contraction, In an unaccommodated state, resting tension on the zonule at the lens equator holds the lens in a relatively flattened state, When the ciliary muscle contracts, the resting zonular tension is released and the lens is allowed to round up through the force exerted on the lens substance by the lens capsule, The lens anterior and posterior curvatures increase to increase the optical power of the lens.
+The main mechanism of accommodation is ciliary muscle contraction, In an unaccommodated state, resting tension on the zonule at the lens equator holds the lens in a relatively flattened state, When the ciliary muscle contracts, the resting zonular tension is released, and the lens is allowed to round up through the force exerted on the lens substance by the lens capsule, The lens anterior and posterior curvatures increase to increase the optical power of the lens.

 The pupillary pathways

-The function of the pupil is to control the amount of light which reaches the retina.
+The function of the pupil is to control the amount of light that reaches the retina.
 It is controlled by the parasympathetic fibers (causing constriction) and sympathetic fibers (causing dilatation).
 The two most important pupillary reflexes are the near reflex and the light reflex.

 The near reflex